-4 Units (Lab 12 Hrs) Transfer Credit: CSU, UC Prerequisite: THEATER 276-1

-Corequisite: THEATER 242-4 or THEATER 276-1
+4 Units (Lab 12 Hrs) Transfer Credit: CSU, UC Prerequisite: THEATER 276-1 Corequisite: THEATER 242-4 or THEATER 276-1 ing, sound, costuming, and stage management.

 Students perform a more advanced role (or roles) in a public performance of a play in the Theatre Academy season integrating principles and techniques of acting, character analysis, voice, and movement.
 Students will be introduced to rehearsal disciplines and professional work habits during the preparation for public performance and will experience audience response to their acting skills.